git00wa/git00wa/README.md

-- 👋 Hi, I’m @git00wa
+- 👋 Hi
-- 👀 I’m interested in many things
-- 🌱 I’m currently learning coding

-My name is Zosia im from Poland.
-Im 17 yo and interested in learning basics of coding
+My name is Zosia Im from Poland.
+Im 18 yo and I just started learning python🐍

 <!---
 git00wa/git00wa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.